aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ```
 cd ~/non-profit-blockchain/ngo-fabric
-./4-fabric-peer.sh
+./5-fabric-peer.sh
 ```

+The script will continue to check the status of the Peer node, until it becomes HEALTHY.
+You can also check the status in the AWS Managed Blockchain Console.
+Clicking on the member will show the member status and details of any peers owned by this member.

-## Step 5 - first in Cloud9, then in Fabric client node
+## Step 5 - preparing the client node
 Prior to executing any commands in the Fabric client node, you will need to export ENV variables that provide a context to Hyperledger Fabric.
 These variables will tell the client node which peer node to interact with, which TLS certs to use, etc.